Minutes of the

 He explains how MPTF grants are allocated, and said educational programs are good to invest in.

-After Dan Beck, Rochelle Skolnick from SSD told us about all of the
+After Dan Beck, Rochelle Skolnick from SSD told us about all of the things that are happening in the symphonic world.
+So far, the 2016-17 -18 seasons have been very quiet as far as strikes are concerned.

 After Rochelle’s presentation, committee assignments were made.
 See the attached sheet for committee assignments.